62nd Golden Horse Awards

-The 62nd Golden Horse Awards (第62屆金馬獎) will take place on November 22, 2025, at the Taipei Music Center in Taipei, Taiwan.
-Organized by the Taipei Golden Horse Film Festival Executive Committee, the awards honor outstanding achievements in Chinese-language cinema in 2024 and 2025.
+The 62nd Golden Horse Awards (第62屆金馬獎) took place on November 22, 2025, at the Taipei Music Center in Taipei, Taiwan.
+Organized by the Taipei Golden Horse Film Festival Executive Committee, the awards honored outstanding achievements in Chinese-language cinema in 2024 and 2025.
 The nominees were announced on October 1, 2025.
 Veteran actress Chen Shu-fang was named the recipient of the Lifetime Achievement Award.